globulus/simi/guides/functions.md

 ```

 #### Default argument values

-Function arguments can have default values, so that you don't have to provide the same value all the time.
-It also implicitly overloads the function.
-All the arguments with default ones must come after all the arguments without:
+Function arguments can have default values.
+It also implicitly overloads the function by arity.
+All the arguments with default values must come after all the arguments without default values:
 ```ruby
 fn fnWithDefaultArgs(a, b, c = 13, d = "string") {
     ....